Merciful and Faithful Priest

 behalf of others.
 Second, to bring God’s “many sons to glory.”
 Third, to

-achieve victory over the Devil and liberate believers from the tyranny and fear
+achieve victory over the Devil and liberate believers from the tyranny of the fear

 of death.
-And fourth, to qualify him as our faithful and compassionate High Priest.
+And fourth, to qualify the Son as our faithful and compassionate High

 Unlike Adam, Jesus did not